Ben-tech254/SCT_DS_01/README.md

 In this project, I built a bar chart and a histogram so as to visualize the distribution of the numerical and categorical variables

-Tools used:
+Tools used :
     Python
     Pandas
     Matplotlib
     Seaborn